Presented at 4:20pm in Lakehouse on Thursday, November 21, 2019.#29352

 This session will share all the ways that Disability Services departments, math professors, and curriculum designers are pioneering EquatIO’s tools in new and exciting ways to easily convert math textbooks, create and engage with accessible math, and streamline math course processes.
 In addition to an overview and updates on all of the program’s capabilities, Susan Kelmer (University of Colorado- Boulder) and Jennifer Pederson (University of Alaska) will share detailed accounts of how EquatIO has changed the game for them as well as answer questions from attendees.
 All participants will receive free access to the program as well as resources on how to introduce and implement it on their own campuses.

 - Attendees will learn how to cut out 66% of the time required to convert a math textbook.

 - Attendees will learn why accessible math is important to curriculum designers.

 - Attendees will learn how EquatIO makes math instantly accessible for sighted learners.

-Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Uncategorized, Web/Media Access
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Paul Brown has been in education for 20 years as a teacher, technology coach, manager, and currently is a Vice President at Texthelp.
 Paul’s team oversees the successful implementation of the Read&Write and EquatIO product lines.
 Paul is a Cleveland Browns fan for life and asks for your pity ahead of time.
 He and his family live in Edina, MN.